M-TH: 8:30 a.m.-4:30 p.m.

 Undergraduate students may opt to have a course graded as Satisfactory/Unsatisfactory (S/U) in lieu of traditional letter grades, where “S” indicates credit earned and “U” indicates no credit earned.

-For further policy and procedure information on S/U grading, consult the Undergraduate Catalog’s Explanation of Grades and scroll down to the pertinent section called Satisfactory/Unsatisfactory Grading.
-If opting to take a course S/U, be sure and also complete the Request for Undergraduate S/U Grade Form (PDF).
+For further policy and procedure information on S/U grading, visit the Undergraduate Catalog, search for Explanation of Grades and scroll down to the pertinent section called Satisfactory/Unsatisfactory Grading.
+If opting to take a course S/U, be sure and also complete the Request for Undergraduate S/U Grade Form.

 Courses requested S/U will temporarily appear as the letter grade assigned by the instructor.
 Letter grades will be changed to S/U as soon as possible after grades are posted.

 At the graduate level, an “S” indicates credit earned and a “U” indicates no credit earned.
 The “S” grade should be awarded only in those instances where a student’s weighted grade would have been equivalent to a “B” or better.
 No more than 25 percent of required course credits in a student’s graduate program (not including courses taken as research, thesis, project, portfolio, or dissertation guidance) shall be graded on an S/U basis.
 Satisfactory (Written) “SW” grades shall not be construed as “S” grades for this purpose.
 An academic unit may establish a lower percentage limit.